-The top day trips from Toronto are all about packing in as much fun as possible without spending too much time in the car.
-The best one-day sojourns require less than four hours total driving time (there and back), which still leaves an astounding number of options for those looking to escape the city.
+Day trips from Toronto are all about packing in as much fun as possible without spending too much time in the car.
+The best one-day sojourns require less than two hours of driving time each way, which still leaves an astounding number of options for those looking to escape the city.

 Rattlesnake Point is a great place to try out rock climbing for the first time, particularly if you don't mind crowds.
 It can get rather busy here due to its proximity to Toronto, but there are plenty of instructional groups that operate on this cliff.
 It's also great for hiking.

 Visitors are required to make a reservation before visiting Rattlesnake Point.
 Get there with Parkbus and spend the day at Rattlesnake or hike the Nassagaweya Canyon Trail to Crawford Lake where you can arrange the bus to pick you up.

 Just over an hour from Toronto, St. Jacob’s Farmers’ Market is the largest of its kind in Canada.
 From local produce to farm-raised meat to antiques and hand-made treasures, the market makes for a great destination if you're looking for a different shopping experience.

 The market is only open on Thursdays from 8 a.m. to 3 p.m. and Saturdays from 7 a.m. to 3 p.m., so keep that in mind.